 What are Some Best Design Practices for Creating a Logo

 Do customers hold a strong memory of your company in mind?
-If not, you may want to connect with customers everywhere they go, and create a logo that truly represents your business.
+If not, you may want to connect with customers everywhere they go and create a logo that truly represents your business.

-The purpose of a logo is to establish visual presence and display a symbol that instantly connects your audience to you and what you do.
+The purpose of a logo is to establish a visual presence and display a symbol that instantly connects your audience to you and what you do.
 The best logos speak to your audience with the use of metaphors and can be intuitively understood by your customers.

 Did you make these common design mistakes with your logo creation?

 Ask for several versions of the type of logo you have in mind.
 A few quick sketches should help direct the design in a way that speaks to your company and customer by giving you plenty of options.

 Always take your time in the brainstorming stage of the logo creation process to be certain that you’re choosing the right colors, shapes, and fonts to make adjustments before finalizing the finished product.
 Remember that changing your logo could cost a lot of time and money, so get it right the first try with an advertising agency you can trust.

 If you choose to add text to your logo, use a unique font that stands out.
 Steer clear of common fonts or a jumble of various font types that don’t mesh well together.
 If you use a font that everyone’s already seen, it may also make your logo look generic.
 Keep in mind that adding too much text to your logo could take away from the actual message.
 The purpose of a logo is to capture your customer’s attention in an instant.

 Unprofessional, boring, colorful, dull, confusing, blurry on the edges, or just plain ugly.
 If your logo is ugly, not many people will respond well to it.
 No matter how boring your industry or market may be, always use a logo that excites your customers into choosing your company over the competition.